Introduction

 3. All subsequent commands must be executed from the zisk folder created in the previous section:

-node --max-old-space-size=131072 ../pil2-compiler/src/pil.js pil/zisk.pil -I pil,../pil2-proofman/pil2-components/lib/std/pil,state-machines,precompiles -o pil/zisk.pilout
+node --max-old-space-size=16384 ../pil2-compiler/src/pil.js pil/zisk.pil -I pil,../pil2-proofman/pil2-components/lib/std/pil,state-machines,precompiles -o pil/zisk.pilout -u tmp/fixed -O fixed-to-file

 This command will create the pil/zisk.pilout file

-node --max-old-space-size=65536 ../pil2-proofman-js/src/main_setup.js -a ./pil/zisk.pilout -b build -i ./build/keccakf_fixed.bin -r
+node --max-old-space-size=16384 --stack-size=8192 ../pil2-proofman-js/src/main_setup.js -a ./pil/zisk.pilout -b build -t ../pil2-proofman/pil2-components/lib/std/pil -u tmp/fixed -r -s ./state-machines/starkstructs.json

-This command generates the provingKey directory.
+This command generates the build/provingKey directory.

 cp -R build/provingKey $HOME/.zisk